 A guide to 150km (8–12 days) of hiking on the Transcaucasian Trail

 This guide will help you plan a self-supported hike along a 150km section of the Transcaucasian Trail (known regionally as the Legends Trail), which passes through the gorges and forests of Syunik province in southern Armenia.
-Here you’ll find overview maps, practical information, trail notes, as well as downloadable GPS data with which to navigate the route.
+Here you’ll find practical information, trail notes, and an interactive map (including GPS downloads) from which to plan your hike.

 Self-sufficient thru-hikers will find plentiful wild-camping opportunities, giving you flexibility in terms of your schedule and level of challenge.
 For those wishing to spend their nights indoors, guesthouse accommodation is available in many villages along or near the route.